Instruction sequences expressing multiplication algorithms: Introduction

-The general aim of all the work referred to above is to bring instruction sequences as a theme in computer science better into the picture.
+The general aim of this line of research is to bring instruction sequences as a theme in computer science better into the picture.
 This is the general aim of the work presented in the current paper as well.
-Different from usual in the work referred to above, but as in the recent work presented in~\cite{BM13b}, the accent is this time on a practical problem.
-The practical problem is to devise instruction sequences that compute the product of two natural numbers represented in the binary number system according to the Karatsuba multiplication algorithm.
+However, different from usual in the work referred to above, the accent is this time mainly on a practical problem, namely the problem to devise instruction sequences that express the long multiplication algorithm and the Karatsuba multiplication algorithm.
 As in the work referred to above, the work presented in the current paper is carried out in the setting of program algebra.

 This paper is organized as follows.
 First, we survey program algebra and the particular fragment and instantiation of it that is used in this paper (Section~\ref{sect-PGA}) and sketch the Karatsuba multiplication algorithm (Section~\ref{sect-sketch-KMA}).
-Next, we describe how we deal with $n$-bit words by means of Boolean registers (Section~\ref{sect-words}) and how we compute the basic and derived operations on $n$-bit words that are used in the Karatsuba multiplication algorithm (Section~\ref{sect-opns-words}).
-Then, we give the description of instruction sequences that compute the product of two natural numbers represented in the binary number system according to the Karatsuba multiplication algorithm (Section~\ref{sect-KMA}).
+Next, we describe how we deal with $n$-bit words by means of Boolean registers (Section~\ref{sect-words}) and how we compute the operations on $n$-bit words that are used in the long multiplication algorithm and/or the Karatsuba multiplication algorithm (Section~\ref{sect-opns-words}).
+[2] Then, we describe and analyze instruction sequences that express these algorithms (Section~\ref{sect-KMA}).
+After this, we go into the use of an instruction sequence with backward jump instructions for expressing the long multiplication algorithm (Sections~\ref{sect-BJMP}) and relate the findings to the halting problem (Section~\ref{sect-HP}).
 Finally, we make some concluding remarks (Section~\ref{sect-concl}).

+We rely in this paper on an intuitive understanding of what is an algorithm and when an instruction sequence expresses an algorithm.
+A rigorous study of these issues and related ones, carried out in the same setting as the work presented in this paper, is presented in~\cite{BM14a}.

 The preliminaries to the work presented in this paper are the same as the preliminaries to the work presented in~\cite{BM13b}, which are in turn a selection from the preliminaries to the work presented in~\cite{BM13a}.
 For this reason, there is some text overlap with those papers.
 The preliminaries concern program algebra.
 We only give a brief summary of program algebra.
 A comprehensive introduction, including examples, can among other things be found in~\cite{BM12b}.